bennigraf/mblght/README.md

 		});
 	}).play;

-More documentation is hopefully to come, but until then you find more examples in /misc, /scenes and /waldstock.
+You can find more examples in /misc, /scenes and /waldstock.

 Examples
 --------